GoLearnUp/mongo_missing_indexes/README.md

     require 'mongo/missing_indexes'
     Mongo::MissingIndexes.enabled = true

-    # outside of Rails
+Outside of Rails, you should assign a logger to log the output:

     Mongo::MissingIndexes.logger = Logger.new("test.log")

-    # inside of Rails, Rails.logger will be used by default
+Inside of rails, Rails.logger will be used by default (although you can still assign a logger if you want to).

-    # output in log:
+Here's what gets dumped in the log if there is an un-indexed mongo query:

     MONGODB (15.8ms) learnup-development['interview_thank_you_notes'].find({:application_id=>1})
     b843100f-783e-4d85-b298-0c32b44322b8 - unindexed query: interview_thank_you_notes.find({:application_id=>1}, {:transformer=>#<Proc:0x007fd7673c0118@/Users/smtlaissezfaire/.rvm/gems/ruby-2.2.2@LearnUp/gems/mongo_mapper-0.12.0/lib/mongo_mapper/plugins/querying.rb:76 (lambda)>})